nsclass/rust-svg-converter/README.md

 ## Deployment

-HTTP server(Backend) is expecting the build output of React application in the following path. `svg-web-service` will looking for the `index.html` file and other static outputs in the `./react-ui/build` directory.
+HTTP server(backend) is expecting the build output of React application in the following path. `svg-web-service` will looking for the `index.html` file and other static outputs in the `./react-ui/build` directory.

 ```
 svg-web-service